tmaestrini/easyGovernance/README.md

 - `Result`: The test result (aka validation results)
 - `ResultGroupedText`: The test results as text (grouped)
 - `Statistics`: The statistics of the validation
+  - `Total`: amount of processed checks in total
+  - `Passed`: amount of checks passed (no difference to the baseline)
+  - `Failed`: amount of checks failed (with difference to the baseline)
+  - `Manual`: amount of checks that need to be examined by an administrator

 ### Configuration baselines